tensorpack/tensorpack/docs/casestudies/colorize.md

 ```

 This essentially creates a non-trainable variable with initial value `1e-4` and also track this value inside TensorBoard.
+You can certainly just use `lr = 1e-4`, but then you'll lose the ability to modify it during training (through callbacks).
 Let's have a look at the entire code:

 ```python